Stape

 7. Add Measurement ID and Event Name.

-Measurement ID - Follow this guide to find GA4 ID.
-You can add it as a variable or if the event came from a GA4 web tag, you can leave this field blank to inherit the measurement ID of the event.
+• You can add Measurement ID as a variable or if the event came from a GA4 web tag or leave this field blank to inherit the measurement ID of the event.

 8. Click Triggering.